verbb/vizy/docs/feature-tour/field-settings.md

 # Field Settings
 Create a new Vizy field by going to Settings → Fields → New Field.
-Provide a name and select "Vizy" as the **Field Tyoe**.
+Provide a name and select "Vizy" as the **Field Type**.

 ## Editor Config
 You can select a configuration file for the editor, which define which buttons and other functionality the field should have.
 Consult the [Configuration](docs:get-started/configuration) for further information.
 You can also provide your configuration JSON specifically for this field.